acn0logia/indigenous/README.md

 # indigenous
-data fields needed for web development
+what are data fields needed for indigenous web based system ?